self-care-practices

 Reality Checks

-- Looking at your hands and counting your fingers.
+- Look at your hands and count your fingers.
+In dreams, fingers may be blurry, extra, or missing.

-- Trying to push a finger through your palm.
+- Try to push a finger through your opposite palm.
+In a dream, it may pass through or feel rubbery.

 Dream Journaling